reciprocalreviews/reciprocalapp/DESIGN.md

 # Goal

-The overarching and foundational design goals of RR are to 1) ensure that there is sufficient reviewing labor for all publications submitted for peer review in academia, and 2) enhance the ability of editors to find qualified reviewers and secure high quality, on-time reviews.
-The key design hypothesis is that if we create a **currency** to represent labor, and compensate people with it for their labor, and charge it when they create labor, there will be 1) a better (but likely imperfect) availability of peer review labor, 2) a better ability to incentivize reviewing availability and excellence by withholding tokens from reviewers who do not meet community standards of critique, and 3) partially mitigate publish-or-perish obession with quantity of publications by placing a labor cost on peer review.
+The overarching and foundational goal of RR is to 1) ensure that there is sufficient reviewing labor for all publications submitted for peer review in academia, and 2) enhance the ability of editors to find qualified reviewers and secure high quality, on-time reviews.

+There are two types of functionality that we hope will achieve this goal:

+1. Streamlining volunteering for reviewing for publication sources, and making visible reviewer availability to editors
+2. Enabling the creation of **currency** to represent labor, and compensate people with it for their labor, and charge it when they create labor

+Our design hypothesis is that these two core functionalities will result in several value propositions:

+1. A better (but likely imperfect) availability of peer review labor
+2. A better ability to incentivize reviewing availability and excellence by withholding tokens from reviewers who do not meet community standards of critique, and
+3. A partial mitigation publish-or-perish obession with quantity of publications by placing a labor cost on peer review.

 We're designing and building RR in order to test this hypothesis, with the hopes that it is supported, and academia adopts it as a way to sustain peer review long term.